The Road to Trust: Building Enclaves within Confidential VMs: Related Works

 In lieu of TPM, TZ-IMA extends the storage of measurements in TrustZone~\cite{song2022tz}.
 Recently, Intel introduced a solution of IMA in confidential cloud environments, with a focus on Intel TDX, enabling IMA of programs and applications running in Intel trusted domain (TD) during runtime~\cite{tdima}.

-However, it is important to note that IMA in general assumes the trust of the boot components, which includes the BIOS, bootloader and guest OS, leading to potentially large TCB and expanded attack surface.
+However, IMA in general assumes the trust of the boot components, which includes the BIOS, bootloader and guest OS, leading to potentially large TCB and expanded attack surface.
 For example, it has been shown that IMA can be bypassed with a malicious block device~\cite{bohling2020subverting}.
 In contrast, the core root of trust for measurement of \sysname (i.e., the security monitor) operates at VMPL0 and we do not place trust on the guest OS.
 Moreover, the security monitor not only measures the integrity of both enclave code and data but also ensures that the enclave runs in an isolated environment from the guest OS, which is beyond the design goal of IMA.

 \para{Establishing the enclave abstraction within TEEs} With the emergence of Intel SGX, endeavors have been undertaken to enhance the interoperability between Intel SGX and other TEE platforms.
-Notably, Komodo~\cite{ferraiuolo2017komodo}, Sanctuary~\cite{brasser2019sanctuary}, and SecTEE~\cite{zhao2019sectee} offer support for enclave abstractions on ARM TrustZone. vSGX~\cite{zhao2022vsgx} effectively virtualizes Intel SGX on AMD SEV, ensuring complete binary compatibility and enabling the execution of unmodified SGX programs.
+Notably, Komodo~\cite{ferraiuolo2017komodo}, Sanctuary~\cite{brasser2019sanctuary}, and SecTEE~\cite{zhao2019sectee} offer support for enclave abstractions on ARM TrustZone.
 HyperEnclave~\cite{jia2022hyperenclave} re-introduces Intel SGX on standard AMD hardware through the use of a small and trusted hypervisor.
 In contrast to these works, \sysname sets itself apart by adopting a distinctive model.
 While the guest OS remains shielded from the untrusted hypervisor, it is not entirely trusted.
 Consequently, \sysname enables enhanced protection for enclaves within the feature-rich guest OS.
+Most related to our work are vSGX~\cite{zhao2022vsgx} and Veil~\cite{ahmad2023veil}.
+A more detailed comparison with them is provided in Sec.~\ref{subsec:overview}.